Browse by Medical Category

 *co-directed with Mehmet Toner, PhD

 Rapid technological advances in microﬂuidics, imaging and digital gene-expression proﬁling are converging to present new capabilities for blood, tissue and single-cell analysis.
 Our laboratory is interested in taking these advances and creating new technologies to help build understanding of the metastatic process.
-Our research focus is on 1) the development and application of microﬂuidic devices and biomaterials for the isolation and characterization of CTCs, 2) the enrichment and analysis of exosomes and microvesicles using microﬂuidics, and 3) novel imaging strategies to characterize cancer cells and extracellular vesicles.
+Our research focus is on 1) the development and application of microﬂuidic devices and biomaterials for the isolation and characterization of extracellular vesicles, 2) the enrichment and analysis of CTCs using microﬂuidics, and 3) novel imaging strategies to characterize cancer cells, CTC clusters and extracellular vesicles.

 Microﬂuidics for Circulating Tumor Cell Analysis